mesosphere/dcos-docs-site/pages/services/mongodb-enterprise/0.1.0-4.0.3/security/index.md

 - If your [security mode](https://docs.mesosphere.com/1.10/security/ent/) is permissive or strict, you must [get the root cert](https://docs.mesosphere.com/1.10/security/ent/tls-ssl/get-cert/) before issuing the curl commands in this section.

 # Service Account Configuration
-This topic describes how to configure DC/OS access for Minio.
-Depending on your security mode, Minio requires service authentication for access to DC/OS.
+This topic describes how to configure DC/OS access for MongoDB.
+Depending on your security mode, MongoDB requires service authentication for access to DC/OS.

     Security Mode     Service Account
     =============     ===============